paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####2.
 Settling on the final choice of HOG parameters.

 I started with the default HOG parameters (orientation=9, pixels_per_cell=8x8, cells_per_block=2x2) .
 I mainly tweaked the orientation bin count.
-I varied it from 9 to 12.
-Values lower than this did not degrade performance too much.
-But going from 9 to 12 yielded some slight gains in performance For pixels per cell, I started with 8x8.
-Given the size of the input images, this value already proved to be optimal.
-I did vary this up to 16x16 without any improvement.
+I varied it from 6 to 12.
+Going down to 6 yielded some slight gains in performance (speed-wise) without too many false positives.
+For pixels per cell, I started with 8x8.
+Given the size of the input images, this value seemed to be optimal.
+But, I did vary this up to 16x16 and saw no degradation in detections and actually perhaps a slight improvement.
 I did not go below 8x8 as I believed this would be an insufficient amount of pixel values to be meaningful.
 I kept cells per block as 2x2 so I would get a decent amount of block normalization.

 ####3.
 Training a classifier using selected HOG features (and, optionally, color features).